-Despite earlier concerns, it now appears unlikely that perinatal transmission of SARS-CoV-2 occurs if preterm or otherwise immune compromised babies have not been realised to date, with no deaths attributable to SARS-CoV-2 reported in neonates in the UK between March and April, 2020 (4).
-The risk of staff becoming infected within the neonatal unit (NNU) is not known; potential sources of infection include parents and other staff members as well as babies.
-There is currently no published report of
+Despite earlier concerns, it now appears unlikely that perinatal transmission of SARS-CoV-2 occurs if preterm or otherwise immune compromised babies have not been realised to date, with no deaths attributable to SARS-CoV-2 reported in neonates in the UK between March and April 2020 (4).
+The risk of staff and/or babies becoming infected within the neonatal unit (NNU) is extremely rare if appropriate hygiene precautions are practised (4,5).